Nailympia Germany 2025: THE RESULTS

 Olena Oezman – Germany

-Olena is omitted into the Nailympia Hall of Fame, after winning the Global Cup for a third time.
+Olena enters into the Nailympia Hall of Fame, after winning the Global Cup for a third time.

 Nailympia Competitions is in association with Scratch magazine.